 Leading With Empathy: Wayne Purboo Shares Advice and Lessons Learned

-June 8, 2022 | Hamilton, ON
+June 8, 2022 ·

-Contributed by Wayne Purboo, Vice President, Amazon Shopping Video
+Contributed by: Wayne Purboo, Vice President, Amazon Shopping Video

 Wayne Purboo, Vice President, Amazon Shopping Video, is a DeGroote School of Business 2022 Honorary Doctorate recipient.